cloud-66-internal/help.cloud66.com/_rails/the-basics/adding-updating-deleting.md

 ## Updating application properties

-You can access your _Application information_ page from the right sidebar of your application overview page.
-This page shows you general information about your application, the different servers it consists of and information about your application.
+You can access your _Settings & Information_ page from the right sidebar of your Application Overview.
+This page shows you general information about your application.
+For more detailed info, click the **Information tab**.

-It also allows you to edit your application name, and you can edit your Docker service configuration under the _Service configurations_ menu on the Application Overview page.
+It also allows you to edit your application name, and you can edit your Docker service configuration under the _Configuration_ menu on the Application Overview.
 For Rack-based applications, you can edit your Git repository and branch by clicking the _Edit_ button next to each field on the _Settings & Information_ page.
 Editing your application name has an important implication.

 ## Clone an application

 There are various reasons for cloning an existing application - for example, you may want to deploy a production environment of an existing development application, or migrate across regions or data centers.

-To clone an application, visit your application overview page and click _Clone this application_ at the bottom of the right-hand panel.
+To clone an application, visit your Application Overview and click _Clone this application_ at the bottom of the right-hand panel.
 This will prompt you to choose a new application name and environment.

 Cloning your application will preserve any environment variables from the existing application, and also allows you to define where to deploy the clone, to along with other settings.